Gaddafi whereabouts a mystery as rebels close in

 At one point early in the uprising, Britain said he was thought to be on his way to Venezuela and the welcoming arms of his friend Hugo Chavez.

-That proved to be false, but in the past week rumours that a Venezuelan plane was at a Libyan airport fuelled renewed speculation that he might head for that exit door.
+That proved to be false, but in the past week rumors that a Venezuelan plane was at a Libyan airport fueled renewed speculation that he might head for that exit door.

 If he is still in Tripoli, it likely to be a bunker in a military compound.
 Two of his sons, Saif Al-Islam and Mohammed have already been captured, but loyal troops were still putting up fierce resistance at several parts of the city on Monday.